At a Glance

 ✨Ask Insightful Questions

-At the end of the interview, have a few thoughtful questions ready to ask.
-Inquire about the team dynamics, ongoing projects, or future challenges the company anticipates.
-This shows your enthusiasm for the position and helps you gauge if the company is the right fit for you.
+At the end of the interview, take the opportunity to ask thoughtful questions about the role and the company.
+Inquire about the team dynamics, ongoing projects, or future developments.
+This shows your genuine interest in the position and helps you gauge if it’s the right fit for you.